Crystal bases and Newton-Okounkov bodies: Crystal bases and their string parametrization

-Geometrically speaking, if we regard the elements of $V_\lambda^*(w_k)$ as sections of the $G$-line bundle $L_\lambda$ restricted to the Schubert variety $X_k$, in the step defining the string parameter $a_k$ we can restrict our section $\sigma_{k-1}$ to the Schubert variety $X_{k}$.
+Geometrically speaking, Theorem \ref{th-alt-def-string-para} states that if we regard the elements of $V_\lambda(w_k)^*$ as sections of the $G$-linearized line bundle $L_\lambda$ restricted to the Schubert variety $X_k$, in the step defining the string parameter $a_{k+1}$ we can restrict our section $\sigma_{k}$ to the Schubert variety $X_{k+1}$.